AeroMount

 Where Mount Configs Are Stored

-The dialog header carries a single toggle that decides where the mount registry lives:
+The dialog header carries a single Sidecar / Vault toggle that decides where the mount registry lives.
+The active mode is shown right under the AeroMount title (in the screenshot above, Sidecar):

 - Sidecar JSON (default, daemon-friendly) -> a plaintext JSON file alongside the user config.
 This is the right choice when